 Follow along to learn more about how each medication can help you or a loved one successfully recover from opioid addiction.

-This opioid agonist medication acts on the opioid receptors on the brain, but it does not give someone the same sensations as opioids.
-It must be closely monitored by a doctor.
+This opioid agonist medication acts on the opioid receptors in the brain, but it does not give someone the same sensations as opioids.
+Therefore, it must be closely monitored by a doctor.

 Common side effects include itching, swelling, nausea, seizures, hives, drowsiness, issues with an erection, menstruation irregularities, diminished sexual desire, hallucination, fever, confusion, shivering, increased heart rate, muscle stiffness, diarrhea, and loss of coordination.